 4) Change your deodorants for antiperspirants.
-There are good antiperspirants on the market that have aluminum chloride as the active ingredients, which suppresses the sweat glands.
+There are good clinical strength antiperspirants on the market that have aluminum chloride as the active ingredients, which suppresses the sweat glands.

 As you can see, nervous sweating controls you to a degree where you are not comfortable anymore when among people.
 It affects you, even more, when you anticipate that people will be seeing you.
 It is a confidence stealer.
 You feel so awkward and you try to hide unpleasant sweat marks.

 The good thing is that there are solutions for you!
 If you have mild to moderate hyperhidrosis, you can try natural remedies that will reduce your sweating, but if you sweat very much (in essence that is hyperhidrosis), you will want to try more than changing your diet or so.
 You will want to get a clinical strength antiperspirant or buy undershirts that hide your condition.